Just the FAQs

 Is mounting height important?

-Yes, the intensity of the device is pre-programmed at our factory to provide the proper and intended irradiance levels for specific mounting heights.
-Consult our LPU Series installation guide for more detail.
+Yes, the intensity of the device is preprogrammed at our factory to provide the proper and intended irradiance levels for specific mounting heights (8.5-foot min. ceiling height; 11-foot max).
+Consult our LPU application guide for more detail.

 Does your product emit light?

-The LPU Series emits UVC light which is invisible to the human eye.
+LPU emits UVC light which is invisible to the human eye.
 We have designed our product with LED indicator lights to communicate device status, including when it is emitting UVC light.

 Can I use it at home?